NubTheFatMan/nubs_safe_zones/README.md

         `nsz:InZoneCache(Entity/Player ent, string/table zoneFilter)` | Checks the cache for the `ent`. | Returns a `boolean` of whether or not the `ent` is in the `zoneFilter`.
         `nsz:KickFromZone(Entity/Player ent, string/table zoneFilter)` | Kicks the ent from any of the supplied zones in `zoneFilter`. | Returns `nil`
         (Internal) `nsz:GetZonesTable(Entity/Player ent)` | Gets the modifiable cache table for the `ent`. | Returns a `table` formatted as `table[zoneIdentifer] = timeEnteredZone`.
+* New basic language support.
+I'm not very happy with it, but it works.
+Might revise it in the future.
+* If both client convars `nsz_show_zones` and `nsz_show_display` are set to 1, the zone ID will now appear on the zone display.
+Due to optimizations, it only shows the first zone ID you enter, and doesn't update until you leave all zones of that type.
+* `nsz:RegisterZone()` function has been revised.
+Arguments have been reordered to be more intuitive as well as the first argument can just be a table with the zone data.
+* `nsz_show_zones` debug text now has a more accurate checked/total scan count, as well as how many used Vector, AABB, and SAT detection.

 # Upcoming Changes
 I'm planning on revisiting this in the near future and making a few changes.
 Once these changes are made, I'll update it on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2553024572).
 * Address the bugs mentioned above.
-* Add an alternative method for getting a zone ID for instances where the player can't get to the center to see it.
-* In the `nsz:RegisterZone()` function, I want to add support for the first argument to just be a table with all the parameters in no particular order thanks to indexing.
 * Add a variable for no pvp zones that will allow a player back into a zone if they haven't died since they left.
-* Expand on `nsz_show_zones` debug GUI to give more information.
-Mainly how many props used AABB vs SAT detection.
-* Add language support.
+* For the steam workshop, figure out why the materials aren't sending to the client if the server isn't using this github repo.

+# Cut Changes
+These were things I wrote down that I wanted to do, but I don't want to let scope creep catch up to me as well as they just aren't the most necessary.
 * Add a zone preview and even placing multiple zones before uploading to the server.
 * I'd like to figure out a way to optimize nearby/intersecting zones by merging them with the feature above.
 This may be cut.
-* For the steam workshop, figure out why the materials aren't sending to the client if the server isn't using this github repo.